jackYoung0915/anolis-cloud-kernel/Documentation/vm/coldpgs.rst

 * ``/sys/kernel/mm/coldpgs/flags``

   Bitmask to specify the reclaim behaviours.
-Currently, bit#0 is used only.
+Currently, bit#0, bit#1 is used only.
 The other bits have no effects on the reclaim behaviours.

   Bit[0]: specify if the mlock'ed pages are eligible to be reclaimed.
+  Bit[1]: specify if the 0 age pages are eligible to be reclaimed.

 * ``/sys/kernel/mm/coldpgs/batch``